mgorav/faas-router-streamer/README.md

 support varieties of configurable environments, ranging from python to java to nodejs and more.

 The goal of this framework is to provide relief from a batch oriented framework without compromising on the volume of data one can process.
-It will enable end user to think "function" nas building block for processing.
+It will enable end user to think "function" as building block for processing.
 This framework will be great help for micro-service orchestration or data (service) orchestration.
 It uses optioned programing model.
 Three fundamental block of this framework are: